Back to Class News

 More from Sunaina.

-We met in Philadelphia, Pennsylvania, and pretty much took over the downtown Historic District!
-We had our "Ice-Breaker Party" on Friday night at the hotel, ate our big Saturday night dinner at a nearby Indian restaurant, and had our "So-Long, Farewell Brunch" on Sunday at the hotel.
+Everyone met in Philadelphia, Pennsylvania, and pretty much took over the downtown Historic District!
+We had our "Meet-N-Greet" reception on Friday night at the hotel, had our big Saturday night "AISC Family" dinner at a nearby Indian restaurant, and had our "So-Long, Farewell Brunch" on Sunday at the hotel.
 That time period in Calcutta, in the late 60's, is now a small sliver in our lives; but the turnout showed that it had a huge impact on all of us.

-It was really fun to see the "children" in us come back to life as we talked about AISC...Calcutta...India, in general...
-You could see everyone re-connecting while reminiscing.
-Alums were pulling out old photos, yearbooks, and memorabilia; there was a lot of laughing; there were tons of photo flashing and we even had several "class photo sessions!"
+It was really fun to notice hardly any time had passed by us as we talked about AISC...Calcutta...India, in general...
+You could see everyone reconnecting while reminiscing.
+Alumni were pulling out old photos, yearbooks, and memorabilia; there was a lot of laughing; there were tons of photo flashing; and we even had several "class photo sessions!"

-Along with me being a student who attended both AISC and AIS-Delhi were Alan Egler ('74) and Barbara McCabe ('76).
-It was truly an amazing and fun reunion.
+Along with myself being a student who attended both AISC and AIS-Delhi were Alan Egler ('74) and Barbara McCabe ('76).
+It was truly an amazing and fun experience.

 To flash back big time, I was in India for a total of six years…four years in Calcutta, two years in New Delhi.
 I was in New Delhi from 1971-73 and attended 10th and 11th grades at AIS.
 I did my senior year (and graduated!) in Washington, DC, and then spent a year in college in Indiana.
 I decided college was not for me and went to a voc-tech school for a year to train as a legal secretary.